TClark1011/pn-leave-tool-backend/README.md

 - `test:dev` - Run the server in watch mode, causing it to rerun tests when changes are detected.
 - `build` - Build the program (goes into the 'build' folder).
 - `update-common` - Install the latest version of the `pn-leave-tool-common` npm package.

+## Environment Variables

+The following environment variables are stored in `.env` files which are not tracked by git.
+Unless specified as optional, each environment variable must be set for every environment this project is deployed in.
+Environment variables are usually set by either creating a `.env` file in the root directory of the environment, or in the case of certain hosting providers such as 'Vercel' or 'Heroku', through a provided user interface.

+All environment variables are exported from `src/constants/env.js`.
+This allows for a more convenient syntax as well as env variable mocking during tests.

+### Misc

+- `PORT` - The port the server will run on.
+Most hosting providers will automatically provide this and will not require it to be set manually.
+- `MONGO_URI` - The connection string used to connect to the database.
+- `JWT_SECRET` - The string used to generate web tokens.

+###